Andreas Cornelius: Trabzonspor

 On 8 August 2021, Cornelius joined Süper Lig side Trabzonspor in a permanent deal.
 On 30 April 2022, Trabzonspor were crowned Turkish league champions for the first time in 38 years, clinching the title with a 2–2 draw against Antalyaspor.

 Return to Copenhagen

 On deadline day, 31 August 2022, Cornelius returned to his former club F.C.
 Copenhagen for the third time, signing a deal until June 2027.

 International career

-In May 2018 he was named in Denmark’s preliminary 35-man squad for the 2018 World Cup in Russia.
-He played in 3 of Denmark's 4 games, starting in the final group match vs France and the round of 16 match against Croatia.
+In May 2018 he was named in the Denmark national team’s preliminary 35-man squad for the 2018 World Cup in Russia.
+He played in three of Denmark's four games, starting in the final group match against France and the round of 16 match against Croatia.
 Cornelius did not score any goals in the World Cup.

 In June 2021, he was included in the national team's bid for 2020 UEFA Euro, where the team reached the semi-finals.

 On 7 November 2022, he was included in the final 26-man squad for the 2022 FIFA World Cup in Qatar.